hpc-carpentry/old-hpc-workflows/_episodes/05-snakemake-python.md

 ~~~
 # at the top of the file
+import glob
 import os
-import glob

-# add this wherever
+# add as the last rule (we don't want it to be the default)
 rule print_book_names:
     run:
         print('These are all the book names:')